-Most homeowners are not aware of important factors that will impact your total vinyl siding replacement cost.
+Most homeowners are not aware of important factors that will increase your siding replacement cost.
 Here they are:

 1. Siding quality

 Not all vinyl panels are created equal.
 You get what you pay for.
 Cheaper siding is lower in quality and is less durable.
-It will chip, warp and get blown off a lot easier than more expensive vinyl siding products.
+It will chip, warp and get blown off a lot easier than more expensive products.
 Low-end siding is also more likely to fade quickly in the sun.
-We recommend getting the most expensive vinyl product that you can afford, to ensure that it lasts.
+We recommend getting the most expensive material that you can afford, to ensure that it lasts.

 2. Cost of labor

-Another reason for the affordable price of vinyl is the relatively low installation price.
+Another reason for the affordable price is the relatively low cost of installation.
 This is because vinyl siding is fairly easy to install.
-Even a handy homeowner can DIY the install.
-Consequently, contractors that install vinyl siding do not need any special equipment or much expertise.
+Even a handy homeowner can DIY the job.
+Consequently, contractors that put up vinyl siding do not need any special equipment or much expertise.
 Therefore, they charge less for vinyl than for any other siding material.